 - Life insurance (2.5 times annual salary)

-- $2500 towards education materials or attendance at a national meeting
+- $2500/year towards education materials and attendance at national meetings

 - Up to $200 reimbursement for a compatible tablet or phone